-CLICK HERE to register and watch on demand with CE Zoom and earn 2.0 CEUs
+CLICK HERE to watch on demand with CE Zoom self study and earn 2.0 CEUs

 Massachusetts Dental Hygienists: We’ve heard your voices and we are here to address your COVID-19 questions and concerns.
 Massachusetts has been one of the hardest hit states affected by the COVID-19 pandemic.
 As dental hygienists, getting back to work safely to serve our patients is our priority.
 Massachusetts Dental Hygienists’ Association will be hosting this webinar as a platform to address your COVID-19 related concerns and questions.
 Attendees will be able to submit questions.
 The featured panelists will answer as many questions as possible.

 Mary Govoni, CDA, RDH, MBA

 Mary Govoni brings over 40 years of experience in dentistry to the team.
 She is a Certified Dental Assistant, a Registered Dental Hygienist, and a certified OSHA outreach trainer, with experience in general and specialty practices both clinically and as an administrator.
 Mary is a former dental assisting educator and was a partner in a successful dental staffing service.
 For the past 20 years, Mary has focused on speaking and consulting with dental teams on OSHA compliance, ergonomics, chairside efficiency and team communication and development.

 Attorney Michael J. Heiner- Law Office of Stark & Heiner